mikemccand/luceneserver/README.md

 documents concurrently based on how many cores are available.
-In performance tests with the [New York City taxi ride data](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) as single client sending bulk CVS documents to index gets almost the same performance as a raw standalone Lucene tool indexing from the same source.
+In performance tests with the [New York City taxi ride data](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) as single client sending bulk CSV documents to index gets almost the same performance as a raw standalone Lucene tool indexing from the same source.